Mikuana/data_as_code/README.md

 ```

-Upon execution, the recipe will create a series of folders and files.
+Upon execution, the recipe will create a series of folders and files based upon
+the instructions in the recipe.
+Note the mirrored structure between the `data/`
+folder and the `metadata/` folder; every file output by the recipe is created
+with a corresponding JSON file that fully describes the history of that file,
+based upon the recipe.

 ```
 |-- my_data_package/